 HSN Code Requirements on Invoices

 In 2021, the Ministry of Finance mandated the printing of HSN codes on Business 2 Business (B2B) and Business to Consumer (B2C) invoices.
-Consequently, GST taxpayers are required to furnish an HSN code or Service Accounting Code in their invoices as per the revised requirements.
+Consequently, GST taxpayers must include an HSN code or Service Accounting Code in their invoices as per the revised requirements.
+Following the introduction of the Goods and Services Tax, which is a tax on the sale of goods and services, HSN is now applicable under a three-tiered system.- Businesses with a turnover of less than Rs.
+1.5 crore is exempt from using the HSN code on their invoices.

 - Businesses with a turnover of more than Rs.
 1.5 crore but less than Rs.
 5 Crore must indicate a 2-digit HSN code on their invoices.